fsmithred/example-live-sdk/README.md

-This example-live-sdk was cloned from live-sdk by parazyd (Ivan J.) and jaromil (Denis Roio) and then modified by fsmithred.
+This example-live-sdk was cloned from live-sdk by parazyd (Ivan J.), jaromil (Denis Roio) and katolaz (Enzo Nicosia).
+It was then modified by fsmithred.
 Variables were created so that all configuration can take place in two files.

 The following is not an explanation of all the parts of live-sdk.
 This is a quick start guide to get you making your own custom isos for live-CD/DVD/USB with a minimum of configuration.
 For a more in-depth explanation of live-sdk, see Inside Heads by parazyd.
 And for a more complex configuration, see the heads sdk. ***(Need links)***